Christmas

 got.”

-do him any harm.
 His body could take it perfectly well.
-He WASN’T
+He WASN’T human, after all.

-human, after all.
-Even his normal body temperature was nearly 40 degrees
+Even his normal body temperature was nearly twenty degrees cooler than

-cooler than hers, but she didn’t usually notice.
-When they cuddled
+hers, but she didn’t usually notice.
+When they cuddled together,

-together, he usually regulated his skin temperature so that he felt ‘normal’
+he regulated his skin temperature so that he felt ‘normal’

 for her.

-“We were at the North Pole not so long since,” he said.
-“THAT
+“We were at the North Pole not so long since,” he reminded

-Rose asked as she hugged him close and shivered a little as her bodily
+she hugged him close and shivered a little when her bodily warmth was

 “No, we don’t.
 We don’t get any human diseases except

 measles for some reason.
-And I had that when I was 79.”
+And I had that when I was seventy-nine.”

-mind roamed free.
 That was some kind of freedom.
-She envied him that much
+She envied him that much of his strangeness.

-“I wish I still had the psychic connection with you,” Rose
+“I wish I still had the psychic connection with you.
+“It was

 “Dangerous knowing what I’m thinking.
 I think too many things.”